ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

    option(ENABLE_QUAD_PRECISION "Enable compiler definition -DENABLE_QUAD_PRECISION" OFF)

 An alternative way to make this change is using a `sed` (streamline editor).
-From the command line, users can run:
+(See :numref:`Step %s <MacMorePackages>` to install one) From the command line, users can run:

 .. code-block:: console